-Recall that DC requires only conditional optimality of g among those feasible acts agreeing with g on $E^c$ .
-Adding Strict DC extends the checking of conditional optimality to any $f \sim g$ and equal to g on $E^c$ .
-Why not check that the ordering of all feasible acts agreeing with g on $E^c$ is preserved conditionally?
+Recall that DC requires only conditional optimality of g among those feasible acts agreeing with g on E^c .
+Adding Strict DC extends the checking of conditional optimality to any $f \sim g$ and equal to g on E^c .
+Why not go well beyond preserving the optimality of g and, fixing g, check that the ordering of all feasible acts agreeing with g on E^c is preserved under conditional preference $\succeq{E,g,B}$?
 The following axiom does exactly this.

-Axiom 3.4 DC1 For any $((V, u), E, g, B) \in \mathcal{D}$ , if $f, h \in B$ with f = h = g on $E^c$ and $f \succeq h$ then $f \succeq{E,g,B} h$ .
+Axiom 3.2 DC1 For any $(\succeq, E, g, B) \in \mathcal{D}$, if $f, h \in B$ with f = h = g on E^c and $f \succeq h$ then $f \succeq{E,g,B} h$.

-Requirements implying this appear in a number of places in the literature (e.g., Machina [30], Machina and Schmeidler [32], Epstein and Le Breton [10] and Ghirardato [14]).
+Requirements implying this appear in a number of places in the literature (e.g., Machina [1989], Machina and Schmeidler [1992], Epstein and Le Breton

+[1993] and Ghirardato [2002]).
 Is such a stronger axiom desirable?
 This is debatable.
 At least two arguments that might be used to support DC don't seem to extend support to the additional requirements of DC1.
-First, the verbal essence of dynamic consistency involves reversals, which will only ever have the opportunity to occur when they involve unconditionally optimal acts.
-As Machina [30] writes (pp. 1636-7) "... behavior... will be dynamically inconsistent, in the sense that ... actual choice upon arriving at the decision node would differ from ... planned choice for that node."
-Second, many normative arguments in support of dynamic consistency, such as arguments showing how lack of consistency may lead to payoff-dominated outcomes (see e.g., Machina [30], McClennen [31], Seidenfeld [48], and Segal [46]), require only the conditional optimality of g.
-Most importantly for our purposes, we will show below that no update rules in $\mathcal{U}$ can satisfy DC1.
+First, the verbal essence of dynamic consistency involves preventing reversals, which will only ever have the opportunity to occur when they involve ex-ante optimal acts.
+As Machina [1989] writes (pp. 1636-7) "... behavior... will be dynamically inconsistent, in the sense that ... actual choice upon arriving at the decision node would differ from ... planned choice for that node."
+Second, many normative arguments in support of dynamic consistency, such as arguments showing how lack of consistency may lead to payoff-dominated outcomes (see e.g., Machina [1989], McClennen [1990], Seidenfeld [2004], and Segal [1997]), require only the conditional optimality of g.
+Most importantly for our purposes, we will show below that no update rules in \mathcal{U} can satisfy DC1.

-Epstein and Schneider [11], when discussing differences between recursive multiple priors and the robust control model of Hansen and Sargent [23] point out that the robust control model satisfies a version of dynamic consistency that checks only optimality of g.
+Epstein and Schneider [2003], when discussing differences between recursive multiple priors and the robust control model of Hansen and Sargent [2001] point out that the robust control model satisfies a version of dynamic consistency that checks only optimality of g.
 Aside from minor differences in the framework, the following is that condition:

-Axiom 3.5 DC2 For any $((V, u), E, g, B) \in \mathcal{D}$ , if $f \in \mathcal{A}$ with f = g on $E^c$ , then $g \succeq f$ implies $g \succeq{E,g,B} f$ .
+Axiom 3.3 DC2 For any $(\succeq, E, g, B) \in \mathcal{D}$, if $f \in \mathcal{A}$ with f = g on E^c , then $g \succeq f$ implies $g \succeq{E,g,B} f$.

-The only difference from DC is that comparisons with g are not restricted to acts in the feasible set.
+The only difference from \mathbf{DC} is that comparisons with g are not restricted to acts in the feasible set.
 Why restrict comparisons of g to feasible acts?
-Again we point out that the essence of dynamic consistency involves reversals, which are only relevant if they involve exante feasible acts.
-Moreover, if we impose DC2, we will show that impossibility of consistent updating results.
+Again we point out that the essence of dynamic consistency involves reversals, which are only relevant if they involve ex-ante feasible acts.
+Moreover, if we impose $\mathbf{DC2}$, we will show that impossibility of consistent updating results.

-Proposition 3.5 No update rule in U satisfies DC1 or DC2.
+Proposition 3.4 No update rule in \mathcal{U} satisfies, for all selection functions, DC1 or DC2.

-Remark 3.1 We note that the same proof used for Proposition 3.5 suffices for further results.
-In particular, the restriction to rules in $\mathcal{U}$ is overly strong - the same impossibility holds even if the update rule is allowed to depend on the feasible set B. Moreover, one could replace unconditional and conditional weak preference with indifference in the statement of DC2 and also yield impossibility.
+Remark 3.1 We note that the same proof used for Proposition 3.4 suffices for further results.
+In particular, the restriction to rules in \mathcal{U} is overly strong - the same impossibility holds even if the update rule is allowed to depend on the feasible set B. Moreover, one could replace unconditional and conditional weak preference with indifference in the statement of DC2 and also yield impossibility.
+Furthermore, by exploiting the property of smooth ambiguity preferences that marginal rates of utility substitution between two states are constant around the constant acts, we can show an even stronger impossibility holds for DC1: fixing any selection function, no update rule in \mathcal{U} satisfies DC1.
+We do not know whether such a strengthening holds for DC2.